Little CMS Plugins

 Floating point

 And here we have the true point of the plug-in.
-Modern image processing often use linear spaces, which need floating point to avoid posterization.
+Modern image processing often uses linear spaces, which need floating point to avoid posterization.
 Also this data class allows extended range for unbounded mode, highlights and drop-shadows.

-Detecting special cases.
+Detecting special cases

 8 bits special cases

-floating point special cases
+Floating point special cases

 Dither

-Certain operations on image data like color conversion are best done using 16 bits precision, specially when lookup tables and interpolation are involved.
+Certain operations on image data like color conversion are best done using 16 bits precision, especially when lookup tables and interpolation are involved.
 ICC profiles typically use 16 bit of precision, as do the transformation engines using those profiles.
-Although true 16 bit pipelines are being developed, and some are already available as host software, most of today hardware is limited to 8 bit precision, causing the result of color conversions to be truncated.
+Although true 16 bit pipelines are being developed, and some are already available as host software, most of today’s hardware is limited to 8 bit precision, causing the result of color conversions to be truncated.
 This truncation to 8 bits can cause visible and objectionable “banding”, “contouring”, or “posterization” to occur in prints (large areas of “flat” color with abrupt “jumps” in between, where the input shows only smoothly varying gradients).
-Using true 16 bits pipelines, the problem does not occur.
-In order to minimize this effect a mechanism of error diffusion or “dither” has been implemented in the plug-in.
-To enable this feature, any of those format specifiers should be used for output only.
+Using true 16 bit pipelines, the problem does not occur.

 • TYPE_GRAY_8_DITHER